 Moving ahead a few decades the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
 Not a great thing.
 So, the U.S. EPA, in cooperation with other agencies and groups around the world, started a phase out of several ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is considered one of the worst offenders.

 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports began.
 By the beginning of 2010 the production and import of R22 decreased.
-However, servicing current, existing equipment is still permitted while there is an available supply of R22.
-To guarantee the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician.
-Production and import of R22 will be continually reduced by law until 2020, when all production and import will be banned.
-Only recycled R22 refrigerant will be accessible to service existing air conditioners after 2020.
+However, servicing current, existing equipment is still allowed while there is an available supply of R22.
+To guarantee the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician R22 refrigerant will be accessible to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 So how does this affect prices?

 If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are correct.
 As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
 Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only increased due to scarcity.